 The combination of its rich history, natural beauty, vibrant culture, and friendly people make it such an amazing place.

-An adventure per day:
+A Maltese adventure per day:

 - Visit the ancient city of Valletta: This UNESCO World Heritage Site is the capital city and is known for its beautiful architecture, rich history, and stunning harbor views.